 Talk with your family

 Children also need to understand when the parent is available and when not.
-Every tension needs to be addressed with open communication.
+Every tension has to be addressed with open communication.
 Ruining family life while working from home is a clear path to the catastrophe – it results in creating a toxic atmosphere in a place one cannot even go out – the work is done from home after all.

 Take care of yourself (as much as possible)

-Last but not least – a parent is also a human who can be tired, annoyed, and burnout – as a parent or an employee.
+Finally – a parent is also a human who can be tired, annoyed, and burnout – as a parent or an employee.
 Thus, when locked with children, the key is not to sacrifice oneself on the altar of work and family.

 Having an additional hour of sleep more can be a better productivity boost than overworking.
 An hour of workout (running, yoga, stretching, swimming – you name it) can be a mind-reset and deliver better results.
 According to the study published in the International Journal of Workplace Health Management, employees report up to 72% improvement in time management and performance in the days when they were exercising.